hruzgar/artemis-dl/README.md

 - In 'Additional Files' click 'Add Folder' and open root path of project.
 In the right input box just put a dot '.'
 </details>

+**Disclaimer:**
+This application is provided for educational and personal use only.
+Users must ensure compliance with the policies of their respective educational institution and applicable laws.
+This software is independently developed, not affiliated with, endorsed by, or supported by any university or institution.
+Users assume all responsibility and risk associated with the use of this tool.